nikomatsakis/babysteps/source/_posts/2015-05-05-where-rusts-enum-shines.markdown

 ### Caveat

-Oh, and I'm well aware I'm picking on C++ a bit unfairly.
+I'm well aware I'm picking on C++ a bit unfairly.
 For example, perhaps instead of writing up my own little class hierarchy, I should be using `boost::any` or something like that.
 Because C++ is such an extensible language, you can definitely construct a class hierarchy that gives you similar advantages to what Rust enums offer.
 Heck, you could just write a carefully constructed wrapper around a C `union` to get what you want.
 But I'm really focused here on contrasting the kind of "core abstractions" that the language offers for handling variants with data, which in Rust's case is (currently) enums, and in C++'s case is subtyping and classes.